Relational Network Theory: History

+Overview

-Stratificational Linguistics suggests that the linguistic system may be analyzed according to separate 'strata', or levels.
+RNT suggests that the linguistic system may be analyzed according to separate 'strata', or levels.
 The strata are ordered hierarchically and, whilst there are no clear-cut boundaries between strata, the elements of each stratum share similar characteristics.
 For example, a lexical item in the lexicogrammatical stratum is typically a specific sequence of phonemes which connects one or more lexical meanings in the semantic stratum.
 Several strata are involved in the production of a sound from an initial idea.
 In linguistic production, each stratum provides actualization or realization for the next lower stratum.
 Thus, speaking a word would involve a realizational pathway from the semantic stratum to the lexicogrammar, then the phonology, and then the phonetics.
 The reverse direction is true for linguistic perception and comprehension.

 Some commonly posited stratificational units and their strata include: